manoa-organization-database/manoa-organization-database.github.io/index.md

 ### Jonah B.
 * Registering users should have an email verification to prevent account theft.
 * Does not allow users to create personalized interests.
-Lacks customization and individualidity.
+Lacks customization and individuality.
 * Some buttons (such as email labels) are not interactable.
 Making these interactable would improve user functionality and reduce the number of "clicks" this site requires to function.
 * A "back-to-top" function is really needed.
 The site becomes annoying to scroll through after a while.
 * Filtering interests by "and" rather than "or" would be more useful.
 For example, if I put "Animals" and "Leisure", I want to be able to find only the clubs that have "Animals" and "Leisure".